SAP BEx Query Designer Tutorial

 2. Enter the Technical name.

-4. Under reference characteristic, the variable can be assigned to either the specific InfoObject or all Info-Objects based on same reference characteristic.
+4. Under reference characteristic, the variable can be assigned to either a specific InfoObject or all InfoObjects based on the same reference characteristic.

 SAP Variables

-1. Under the “Details” tab, we can specify whether the variable accept:
+1. Under the “Details” tab, specify whether the variable accepts:

-3. Selection Option (allows any of the above at runtime, is not supported in BW-BO)
+3. Selection Option (allows any of the above at runtime; not supported in BW-BO).

 SAP Variables